-- Designs with covered front porches or porticos are desirable in so far as they are consistent with the architectural style. - To reduce the visual impact of garages and create a comfortable pedestrian environment along the streetscape, porches may be located closer to the street than garages. - On corner lots, wraparound porches are encouraged where appropriate to the dwelling style. - Where main dwelling entries are visible from the street they should be appropriately lit. - To provide variety along the streetscape, some dwellings may feature side entries. - Where porches are used, they should be useable and kept as open as possible. - Where porticos are used as a covered porch with walls, they should be consistent in proportion and scale to suit the style of architecture they are intended for and be kept as open as possible.
+- Porticos and porches may be featured as architectural styles permit. - To reduce the visual impact of garages and create a comfortable pedestrian environment along the streetscape, porches may be located closer to the street than garages. - On corner lots, wraparound porches are encouraged where appropriate to the dwelling style. - Where main dwelling entries are visible from the street they should be appropriately lit. - To provide variety along the streetscape, some dwellings may feature side entries. - Where porches are used, they should be useable and kept as open as possible. - Where porticos are used as a covered porch with walls, they should be consistent in proportion and scale to suit the style of architecture they are intended for and be kept as open as possible.